curityio/mutual-tls-api-example/README.md

 ### Authorization Server

-The Curity Identity Server runs behind a reverse proxy and issues tokens based on a trusted client certificate.
+The Curity Identity Server runs behind a reverse proxy and issues tokens when a trusted client certificate is presented.

 ### API Gateway

-This is used to verify Mutual TLS for API requests, then pass the cnf claim to the API in a custom header.
+The API Gateway terminates Mutual TLS for API requests, then passes the certificate public key to the API in an HTTP header.

 ### API

-The API receives and verifies the cnf claim in addition to performing its standard JWT validation.
+The API verifies that the certificate public key matches the cnf claim in the JWT, then performs standard JWT validation.

 ## More Information